-NSS honors Herman Rubin and William Brophy, who so generously included NSS in their bequests.
+NSS honors Herman Rubin, William Brophy and Don Boudeman, who so generously included NSS in their bequests.
 Dr. Herman Rubin was a Purdue Professor of Statistics and Mathematics and one of the greatest polymaths of his era.
 He had his lawyer do an exhaustive search to find the organization to best promote the goal of space settlement which led him to choose NSS.
 William Brophy led a simple life, washing dishes at a café for many years.
 When asked why he included NSS in his bequests he said, “Because I love space so much and want them to benefit should there be any money available.”
+Don Boudeman was a world traveler who dreamed of traveling to Mars.
 NSS is blessed to have donors like this from all walks of life.
-Read more about Herman Rubin and William Brophy.

 Thank you for interest in supporting the education and outreach activities of the National Space Society.
 There are many ways in which you can make a donation to NSS.